-Building logic-sequences (Moral Definitions) from the seven values begins with the statement, "IF the values do exist in everyone, THEN are there characteristics of these values also existing in everyone?"
+Building logic-sequences (Moral Definitions) from the seven values begins with the statement, "IF the values do exist in everyone, THEN will we discover the characteristics of these values also exist in everyone?"

 To validate that "if-then statement," we would then go out into the world and interview thousands of people from all over the world to determine if those values really do exist in everyone we interviewed.
-If that proves to be true we would then develop a list of mutual characteristics for those values.
+If that proves to be true, we would then develop a list of characteristics for each value.

-Characteristics of the Seven Values.
-Because that research has already been completed, we know the seven values exist in everyone in the world.
-Because everyone interviewed identified with those values, a list was made of characteristics for those values.
-Those characteristics include that they are universal to all people.
+Because that research has already been completed, we know that the seven values exist in everyone in the world.
+Because everyone interviewed identified with those values, we described the characteristics of those values.
+The characteristics of those values include that they are universal to all people.
 From the written history of past societies and civilizations, we also know that these values are timeless, meaning that people have expressed these values in their life from the earliest recordings of history.

-From our own experience today, as well as our conclusions made from historical records, we know that these values are innate and innate to our being, and not learned.
-This suggests these values are embedded in our DNA.
+From our own experience today, as well as our conclusions made from historical records, we know that these values are innate and organic to our being, and not learned.
+That suggests that these values are embedded in our DNA.